Hip pain in equestrian sports — what helps?

 • Ultrasound is suitable for tendons and bursae.

-Functional analysis : Some doctors observe the rider's posture or use video analysis.
+Functional Analysis: Some doctors observe the rider's seat or use video analysis.

-This usually allows the cause of the hip pain to be clearly identified.
+This way, the cause of hip pain can usually be clearly identified.

 Treatment without surgery – what really helps

 Many hip problems can initially be treated conservatively.
-There are several sensible approaches, especially for riders:
+Especially for riders, there are some sensible approaches:

-An incorrectly adjusted or ill-fitting saddle is often the root of the problem.
-A riding instructor or a riding posture trainer can help correct the rider's position.
+An incorrectly adjusted or unsuitable saddle is often the root of the problem.
+A riding instructor or a seat trainer can help correct the seat.

-Blockages in the pelvis or sacroiliac joint can be resolved.
+Blockages in the pelvis or ISG can be resolved.

-Anti-inflammatory medications or targeted injections can provide temporary relief.
+Temporarily, anti-inflammatory medications or targeted injections can help.

 • Shorter units.